yorgoh/qiskit-metal/README.md

 ```

 ##### Install Qiskit Metal in Conda Environment
-You must still be inside the qiskit-metal folder and have the desired conda environment activated.
+You must still be inside the qiskit-metal folder and have the desired Conda environment activated.
 There is a `setup.py` file in that folder which is used when you run the code below.
-Run the commands below to install Metal in your activated conda environment.
+Run the commands below to install Metal in your activated Conda environment.
 ```
 python -m pip install -ve .
 ```